li-blockchain/rewards-collector/invoicing/CDP_SETUP.md

 1. **"CDP_POSITION_ADDRESS environment variable not set"**
    - Make sure you've set the correct position address in your `.env` file
+   - Ensure the `.env` file is in the correct directory when running from cron

 2. **"Failed to connect to Ethereum node"**
    - Check your RPC_URL is correct and your node is running